LHNCBC/lforms/form_definition.md

       will be used to handle the list.
 If "type" is set to be "RADIO_CHECKBOX", then all the answers are displayed as either radio buttons or check boxes, and "columns" controls how many columns are used.
-      If value of "columns" is "0", or there is no "columns".
+      If value of "columns" is "0", or there are no "columns".
 The answers will fill in available space one after another.
-If the value of "columns is "1" (or any value other than "0")", the answers are displayed in one column.
+If the value of "columns" is "1" (or any value other than "0"), the answers are displayed in one column.
       "columns" is valid only when "type" is set to be "RADIO_CHECKBOX".
       Here is an example:
       `{"answerLayout": {"type": "RADIO_CHECKBOX", "columns": "1"}}`